Guest Blog by Bernat Casanovas

 To understand where this evolution is happening even faster, let’s look to where children represent a significant percentage of the population.
 The West is aging and there are fewer children every day, while in many countries in Asia, Africa or Latin America, the population under 18 years is between 30% and 50% of the total.
 This century, Europe will lose between 100 and 200 million people by declining birth rates but countries like Nigeria will increase from 150 million today to over 900 million.

 Of course, tablet manufacturers will compete with each other in each market.
 There are fierce battles to win public competitions so their tablets are chosen for schools (millions of new users and devices to be sold).
-However, the tablets are often very similar, so the only differential factor is in the content included in such devices.
+However, the tablets are often very similar, so the only differentiating factor is in the content included in such devices.
 Currently, Apple and Samsung are fighting to win the battle in countries like Brazil.
-They are not only fighting for who has the best device, but above all, to show who allows access to the best educational content.
+They are not only fighting for who has the best device but above all, to show who allows access to the best educational content.
 The role of authoring tools such as ‘Make it’, serving teachers and education in general, can also play an important role.

 The role of publishers is also very important.
 The sales of textbooks have been declining for years.
 Teachers have been gradually moving away from them as they are expensive and inflexible.
 They often prefer photocopying the best of each book (which may be illegal, but it’s impossible to control or prosecute).

 The publishers have been reacting to decreasing sales in their traditional textbook business model by finding new business opportunities in digital.
 Now, we are starting to see 100 % digital proposals from publishers.
-It’s is probably not long until we see textbooks being given away for free (anyone want to bet?)
+It’s is probably not long until we see textbooks being given away for free (anyone wants to bet?)

 This is fact in 2013.
 I ‘m not talking about the future; I’m talking about the past.